Psychological Safety Framework in Pull-based Open Source Projects: Empirical Study Design

 We used the dataset provided by Zhang et al. \cite{zhang2020shoulders}, which is the largest dataset for pull-based development research to date.
-This dataset contains 11,230 OSS projects, including 96 metrics and 3,347,937 pull requests which was compiled using the latest version of Mysql data dump created on 1 June 2019 and MongoDB dump created on 30 June 2019.
+This dataset contains 11,230 OSS projects, including 96 metrics and 3,347,937 pull requests.
 It is the most comprehensive and largest dataset toward a complete picture of pull-based development research \cite{zhang2020shoulders}.
-The feature selection is based on Gousios et al.'s dataset \cite{gousios2014dataset}, as well as studies on pull request development from 2009 until 2019.
+Their feature selection is based on Gousios et al.'s dataset \cite{gousios2014dataset}, as well as studies on pull request development.
 These features broadly fall into three categories: those related to the contributor, the project, and the pull request, though some features lie at their intersection.
-The dataset consisting of 69 new features in addition to the 27 features reported in Gousios et al.'s dataset.